3 Steps for Getting Your Home Ready to Sell When You Have Kids

 - Store pet items.
 Just like every other member of the family, your pets come with stuff.
 And just like with your kids’ toys, you can get a stylish basket and throw all their toys and belongings in the same basket before heading out.

 - Neutralize odors.
 Some buyers are keenly aware of animal smells.
-In case you haven’t had time to bathe your pet recently or wash the furniture, use a little neutralizer spray on fabrics before a potential buyer arrives, diffuse essential oils, and burn a mild-smelling candle or bake some cookies.
+If you haven’t had time to bathe your pet recently or wash the furniture, use a little neutralizer spray on fabrics before a potential buyer arrives, diffuse essential oils, and burn a mild-smelling candle or bake some cookies.

-Selling your home doesn’t have to be a headache.
-Help keep the excitement alive and focused by getting your whole family involved in decluttering and reward everyone’s efforts often.
-Stage your home and ask for professional help as needed.
-Finally, don’t forget your furry friends’ needs, and your home will be a standout when it hits the market.
+Keep your eye on the prize when preparing your home to sell and dealing with the effort to prep for each showing.
+Help keep the excitement alive and focused by involving your whole family in decluttering and rewarding everyone’s efforts often.
+Don’t forget your furry friends’ needs.
+We are here to help you every step of the way to make sure your home will be a standout when it hits the market.

 Photos by Pixabay.com & Josh Feeney